Eco-anxiety: what is it and how can parents help?

 If your child’s worry is that ‘everything will burn up’ or ‘all the animals will die’, you can explain that these things aren’t true – or aren’t coming true soon.
 More likely, your local area will experience hotter summers or increased rainfall.
 These precise facts can help ground kids, preventing fears from becoming overwhelming.

 Try to pivot away from scary thoughts and towards what positive actions are already happening.
-If your child is interested, you can help your local wildlife (encouraging hedgehogs to your garden, for example), adopt an animal from their favourite species, or join a local environmental group to start making a difference.
+If your child is interested, you can help your local wildlife, adopt an animal from their favourite species or join a local environmental group to start making a difference.

 No one is going to solve climate change alone – but small positive actions by individual people do matter.
 So, combat feelings of guilt or hopelessness by showing kids they can make a difference.